vPeteWalker/leap_addon_bootcamp/onpremleap1_setup/onpremleap1_setup.rst

 (As of June 2nd, 2020)

    - Volume Groups (VGs) are not supported.

    - Witness VMs are not supported.

    - VMs that are configured as part of a network function chain are not supported.

    - VMs with affinity policies are not supported.

    - VMs with incompatible GPUs on the recovery cluster are not supported.

    - Only unplanned failover is supported.

 Synchronous Replication Recommendation
 ++++++++++++++++++++++++++++++++++++++

-#.
-For optimal performance, Nutanix recommends that the round trip latency (RTT) between clusters be less than 5 ms. Maintain adequate bandwidth to accommodate peak writes and have a redundant physical network between the clusters.
+   - For optimal performance, Nutanix recommends that the round trip latency (RTT) between clusters be less than 5 ms. Maintain adequate bandwidth to accommodate peak writes and have a redundant physical network between the clusters.

 Future Additions
 ++++++++++++++++

+   - Implement staging to automate aspects of the setup process: Network creation, deployment of PC, enable Calm/Leap, deploy Calm blueprint for specified number of users, etc.

-#.
-Add alternative instructions to deploying a multi-VM application via Calm (ex. customers/prospects interested in Leap, but do not own Calm)
+   - Add alternative instructions to deploying a multi-VM application via Calm (ex. customers/prospects interested in Leap, but do not own Calm)

-#.
-Add Windows-based activity
+   - Add Windows-based activity

 Calm configuration
 ++++++++++++++++++